cinnamon-bun/ssb-sqlite-index-experiment/README.md

 Is it practical to use sqlite as an index for SSB messages?

 With the help of Christian Bundy!
 See [ssb-sqlite](https://github.com/christianbundy/ssb-sqlite) for his take on this.
+He used an ORM (sequelize), I used raw SQL.

 ## Benchmark